bravecollective/core/conf/README.md

 # Core INI Config Files

 Core uses multiple `.ini` files to define config options.
 Each config file maps to a desired environment.
 We name the example file `development.ini` because you can freely copy/edit/revert it and pay around with the ini settings.

 For production, we default to enforcing a ini file named `production.ini` for all your production settings and options.
 You are free to name these files however you want, you will just need to update where they are referenced.
 You can also make any number of duplicate files and reference them directly when starting a paster instance.

     $ paster shell conf/$NAME.ini

+## shard-{n}.ini

+There are two shard ini files here, these are used to setup the FastCGI sockets, and used in the `service-core` bin script.
+You might need to look them over and make sure that filesystem paths look correct for your install, but otherwise these don't need any customization.

 ## development.ini

 Brave Core is built on top of [WebCore](http://pythonhosted.org/WebCore/).
 WebCore's recommended environment and serving system is paster, and it ships with a few useful paster commands that make working with WebCore very simple.
 If you have questions about how something works in BraveCore, you should look at the WebCore documentation if your lost.

 WebCore is essentially a set of packages and glue that binds them all together.
 You setup your application state with these config file settings.
 See below for some basic documentation on what they are and do.

+When you understand these config options, you should copy the included `development.ini` file to `production.ini` and set your production values there.
+All supplied helper files and scripts rely on a `production.ini` file existing.

 ### WebCore RootController

+WebCore works on the front controller pattern, where one main controller sets up access to all other controllers.
+We define that controller here

 #### web.root

 The root controller of you Core Install.

-You should not have to change this.
+> You should never change this.

 ```ini
 web.root = brave.core.controller:RootController